-Connection of traffic signals shall be according the same process and conditions for streetlight connections.
+Connection of traffic signals shall be individually metered connections.

 3.8.3 Sentinel Lights (Unmetered)

 These devices are owned and maintained either by the property owner (customer), a retailer who is leasing the device to a customer, or by EPLC who is leasing the device to a customer.
 EPLC owns the distribution system connection equipment for providing the electricity to the sentinel light(s).